MattMW04/Data-Science-Assessment/Documents/Report.md

     >Outcome                      0.000000
     >dtype: float64
 >
 Due to this Output , it was decided that 2 rows: **SkinThickness** and **Insulin** would be dropped.
-This was because imputing thousands of lines to data to something ie the mean would lead to a big skew in data, making the dataset overall unfit for purpose of data analysis as any output would be massive different to real life.
+This was because imputing thousands of lines to data to something ie the mean would lead to a big skew in data, making the dataset overall unfit for purpose of data analysis as any output would be massive different to real life. **Id** was also dropped as it serves no analytical value for us.

 The other Columns with missing data: **Glucose**, **BloodPressure** and **BMI** had the missing columns filled in as they had a lower proportion of missing values, therefore not effecting the data as much.
 This was done using the Mean(Average) values using the code below, with the example showing how it was done on the **BMI** column:
 ```python